int3x/ctf-writeups/HTB Uni-CTF 2024/Freedom/README.md

 Description     : The current user has modification rights on this root folder.
 A total of 18 common application files were found.
 The current user has modification rights on some, or all of them.
 ```

 The web application was running on Ubuntu in WSL.
-It explains the header on <http://freedom.htb/>
+It explains the server header on <http://freedom.htb/>

 ```text
 ┏━━━━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓